-Based in sunny North Carolina, Novant Health has 15 medical centers in three major markets centered in Charlotte, Wilmington and Winston-Salem.
-It employs some 35,000 team members, including more than 9,000 nurses.
+Based in sunny North Carolina, Novant Health has 16 hospitals and hundreds of outpatient facilities in three major markets centered in Charlotte, Wilmington and Winston-Salem.
+It employs some 36,000 team members, including more than 9,000 nurses.

 - Named one of the nation’s 150 best places to work in health care by Becker’s Hospital Review.

 - Leapfrog grade A ratings.